 Five Ways to Maximize Your Health Savings Account

-Practical advice on how you can improve your health care savings before you retire
+Improve your health care savings before you retire with health savings account tips.

 Research shows that nearly 22 million people use a health savings account (HSA), and that number continues to rise.
 These accounts often prove invaluable throughout life, offering immediate funds to help pay for medical costs that insurance won’t cover without having to tap into your regular checking or savings account.